rohitiglas/NotesApp/README.md

   The React Testing Library is a very light-weight solution for testing React components.
 It provides light utility functions on top of react-dom and react-dom/test-utils, in a way that encourages better testing practices.
 Its primary guiding principle is:

-The more your tests resemble the way your software is used, the more confidence they can give you.
+<mark>The more your tests resemble the way your software is used, the more confidence they can give you.</mark>
   </p>
 <h2>jest</h1>
 <h2>migrate js (For Local APIs)</h1>